sandialabs/suncal/doc/Manual/manual.md

 - Over 90 probability distributions are available.
 If used as a Python module, custom distributions can also be defined.
 - Multiple output functions can be computed in parallel, and any output functions may be used as the input to another measurement function.
 - Uncertainty propagation can be calculated in reverse to determine how much uncertainty an individual measurement must have to meet a target uncertainty requirement.
-- The ability to propagate uncertainty through arbitrary functions, including iteratively-solved functions.
+- The ability to propagate uncertainty through arbitrary functions, including iteratively-solved functions, using Python code.
-- The software is based on Python, quickly becoming the most popular language for data analysis as well as communication with hardware instruments.
+- The software is based on Python, a popular language for data analysis as well as communication with hardware instruments.
-- Command line interface for embedding the calculator in other programming languages.
+- Command line interface for embedding Suncal in other programming languages.
 - Calculation of uncertainty in curve fitting, including arbitrary curve models.
 - Calculation results and plots can be saved in HTML, PDF, Word, or Open Office formats.
 - Desktop usage, no internet connection is required and all data stays local.